j354374/fed-scripting/assignment1/assignment1-readme.md

 >not equal value or not equal type [[999]](#999).

 Before going any further lets validate our HTML using the [W3C mark-up validation service](https://validator.w3.org/).
-We can see two errors as folows:
+We can see two errors as follows:
 ![stage3](readme_files/screenshot9.PNG)

 In order to connect the validation errors lines 18 and 19 have been changed as follows: